Soho House 76 Dean Street

 In 2022 Kate Bryan, Global Director of Art for Soho House, refreshed the collection with larger scale colourful pieces, featuring work by Nick Jensen, Lindsey Mendick, Donna Huanca, Luisa Mè, Des Hughes and Jane Hayes Greenwood in the Blue Dining Room, and Megan Rooney, Zayn Qahtani, Jakob Rowlinson in the adjacent Pink Dining Room.
 Other new key works include Tomo Campbell, Shirin Fathi, Juju Wang, Anna Freeman Bentley, Rosie Gibbons, Anousha Payne, Noemi S. Conan, Farnaz Gholami, and Esther Tielemans.

-Soho House 76 Dean Street Art Page
+Inside the art collection at Soho House 76 Dean Street

-Soho House 76 Dean Street Art Page
+The secret history of Soho House 76 Dean Street